Guidelines for the development of commercial sites

 - Public transport connections and local amenities are becoming increasingly important as location factors.

-- Proximity to research and technology transfer institutions is becoming even more important, especially for research and development companies.
+- Proximity to research and technology transfer facilities is becoming even more important, especially for research and development companies.

-Suitable locations for new types of low-emission industry are at the interfaces between research institutions and office locations (e.g. Technology Park at the Mechanical Engineering Campus Garbsen, Hannover/Science Park Marienwerder Science Area 30X, Roderbruch/Medical Park, Hannover/Veterinary School) as well as at office and service locations (Bemerode/Stockholmer Allee, Expo-Park) or in mixed-use areas (e.g. Hannover-Nordstadt/Hafven, Hannover/Hanomag-Gelände).
+Suitable sites for new types of low-emission industry are located at the interfaces between research institutions and office locations (e.g. Technology Park at the Mechanical Engineering Campus Garbsen, Hanover/Science Park Marienwerder Science Area 30X, Roderbruch/Medical Park, Hanover/Veterinary School) as well as at office and service locations (Bemerode/Stockholmer Strasse, Expo Park) or in mixed-use areas (e.g. Hanover-Nordstadt/Hafven, Hanover/Hanomag site).

-The current availability of 8 ha at the five locations in Garbsen and Hanover (Technology Park at the Mechanical Engineering Campus Garbsen, Hanover/Science Park Marienwerder Science Area 30X [three sub-areas] and Bemerode/Stockholmer Allee) is not sufficient .
+This increases the amount of space available in this category to 9 ha at six locations in Garbsen and Hanover (Technology Park at Campus Maschinenbau Garbsen, Hanover/Science Park Marienwerder Science Area 30X (three sub-areas), Bemerode/Stockholmer Strasse and Kirchrode/Aspelweg).

-On the one hand, it is essential to be able to offer suitable locations in the supra-regional competition for large new research facilities, while on the other hand, smaller-scale space is also needed for rental properties, for example for creative industries, start-ups, laboratory space or co-working (e.g. Hafven, Hanomag site).
+On the one hand, it is essential to be able to offer suitable locations in the supra-regional competition for large new research facilities, while on the other hand, smaller-scale areas are also needed for rental properties, for example for creative industries, start-ups, laboratory space or co-working (e.g. Hafven, Hanomag site).

 Additional sites should have an integrated urban location with very good public transport connections and local amenities.
 Areas for internal development (e.g. brownfield sites, existing commercial areas) may be more suitable for this than "greenfield" sites.
 In addition to the city of Hanover, possible locations include Laatzen, Langenhagen and Garbsen, and possibly also Isernhagen/Altwarmbüchen and Hemmingen-Westerfeld/Devese.